Paleoclimatology: Climate forcings

 Climate forcing is the difference between radiant energy (sunlight) received by the Earth and the outgoing longwave radiation back to space.
-Such radiative forcing is quantified based on the amount in the tropopause, in units of watts per square meter to the Earth's surface.
+Such radiative forcing is quantified based on the amount in the tropopause, in units of watts per square meter at the Earth's surface.
 Dependent on the radiative balance of incoming and outgoing energy, the Earth either warms up or cools down.
-Earth radiative balance originates from changes in solar insolation and the concentrations of greenhouse gases and aerosols.
-Climate change may be due to internal processes in Earth sphere's and/or following external forcings.
+Earth's radiative balance originates from changes in solar insolation and the concentrations of greenhouse gases and aerosols.
+Climate change may be due to internal processes in Earth's spheres and/or external forcings.

-One example of a way this can be applied to study climatology is analyzing how the varying concentrations of CO_{2} affect the overall climate.
-This is done by using various proxies to estimate past greenhouse gas concentrations and compare those to that of the present day.
-Researchers are then able to assess their role in progression of climate change throughout Earth's history.
+One example of a way this can be applied to study climatology is analyzing how varying concentrations of CO_{2} affect the overall climate.
+This is done by using various proxies to estimate past greenhouse gas concentrations and compare those to those of the present day.
+Researchers can then assess their role in the progression of climate change throughout Earth's history.

 Internal processes and forcings

 The Earth's climate system involves the atmosphere, biosphere, cryosphere, hydrosphere, and lithosphere, and the sum of these processes from Earth's spheres is what affects the climate.
 Greenhouse gasses act as the internal forcing of the climate system.
-Particular interests in climate science and paleoclimatology focus on the study of Earth climate sensitivity, in response to the sum of forcings.
+Particular interests in climate science and paleoclimatology focus on the study of Earth climate sensitivity in response to the sum of forcings.
 Analyzing the sum of these forcings contributes to the ability of scientists to make broad conclusive estimates on the Earth's climate system.
 These estimates include the evidence for systems such as long-term climate variability (eccentricity, obliquity precession), feedback mechanisms (Ice-Albedo Effect), and anthropogenic influence.